-C.4 Videos, film, pictures or any equipment, visual, electronic, digital, or otherwise, shall not be used to determine or to change the result of a game.
-The use of such equipment is valid only to determine responsibility in matters of discipline or for educational (training) purposes after the game has ended.
+- C.4 Videos, film, pictures or any equipment, visual, electronic, digital, or otherwise, may be used only to: - Decide if a last shot at the end of each period or any extra period was released during playing time. - Determine responsibility in matters of discipline or for educational (training) purposes after the game has ended.